other Ricoh cameras in my collection:

 This is a tall chunky camera, and despite the lack of a solid prism, has some heft to it.
 The styling details lack continuity, with the front edges chamfered, while the backside is square, but it does have a distinctive overall appearance.
 The model came in a chrome or black finish, and was also marketed as the Ricohflex TLS 401.
 I've read that there was a Sears branded version, but I haven't been able to confirm this (I suspect someone has confused it with the Singlex TLS).
 It appears to have originally been sold with a Rikenon f/1.4 55mm or f/1.7 50mm lens.

 Back in 1970, the average UK monthly wage was about £150.
-According to a review (†) in the September edition of
+According to a dealer advertisement in a 1971 edition of

 Lens mount: M42 Screw.